-Year of Establishment 1984 UG: B.E. in Computer Science and Engineering PG: M.Tech. in Computer Science and Engineering PG: M.Tech. in Computer Networks and Engineering Ph.D M.Sc.(Engg.) by Research
+Year of Establishment 1984 Names of the Programmes offered UG: B.E. in Computer Science and Engineering PG: M.Tech. in Computer Science and Engineering PG: M.Tech. in Computer Networks and Engineering Ph.D M.Sc.(Engg.) by Research

 The Department of Computer Science and Engineering (CSE) has eminent emeritus professors, 15 faculties with the doctorate degree and 15 pursuing the doctoral studies.
 The faculty has been publishing research papers in refereed journals and in conference proceedings.
 The department also conducts vocational courses and proficiency courses on fundamental and new programming languages and computer science concepts.
 These courses are conducted beyond college hours'/summer semester by the faculty of the department.
 Some of the faculty are involved in institutional level activities and actively involved in interdisciplinary research activities.
-The department has state of the art laboratories like SAP, IBM Centre of Excellence and CUDA learning center.
+The department has state of the art laboratories like SAP, IBM Centre of Excellence.
 Technical seminars, workshops and hackathons are conducted regularly for UG & PG students.
-The department encourages the students to conduct and participate in extracurricular/sports activities.
-The alumni network is very active and regular meeting are conducted by the department.
-The department is accredited by Nation Board of Accreditation (NBA).
-The department has MoUs with leading IT Industries like NVIDIA, SAP, IBM and HP.
-The department conducts subjects with more of handson sessions and encourages students to take up MOOC based online courses in NPTEL, IITBombayX, Coursera, Udacity and edX.
+The department encourages the students to conduct and participate in extra- curricular/sports activities.
+The alumni network is very active and regular meeting are conducted by the department has MoUs with leading IT Industries like SAP, IBM and HPE.
+The department conducts subjects with more of hands- on sessions and encourages students to take up MOOC based online courses in NPTEL, IIT Bombay, Coursera, Udacity and edX.